The Flavor of Green Tea over Rice: Plot

 Taeko and Mokichi Satake are a childless married couple living in Tokyo.
 The husband, whom the wife thinks dull, is an executive at an engineering company.

 Taeko's friend Aya persuades Taeko to falsely claim to her husband that Taeko's brother's daughter, Setsuko, is ill, so that she can go to a spa with a couple of friends.
-The plan goes wrong when Setsuko visits her house unexpectedly, but Taeko substitutes the invalid with another friend and obtains consent from her husband to go for a break.
+The plan goes wrong when Setsuko visits her house unexpectedly, but Taeko substitutes the invalid with another friend, Takako, and obtains consent from her husband to go for a break.
 At the spa, the four women drink sake and look at the koi in the pond, comparing a slow moving black one to Taeko's husband.

-A few days later, Taeko, Aya, and another friend attend a baseball game.
+A few days later, Taeko, Aya, and Takako attend a baseball game.
 They see Aya's husband in the company of another woman, possibly from a bar that he goes to.
 A public announcement at the game requests that Taeko go home immediately.
 She does, where Setsuko, who called in the announcement, tells her that her parents want to set up an arranged marriage for her.

 After dinner together, Mokichi and Noboru play Pachinko, and Mokichi meets up with an army buddy who now runs the parlor.